antoniomika/sish/README.md

   -sish.proxyprotoenabled
         Whether or not to enable the use of the proxy protocol -sish.proxyprotoversion string
         What version of the proxy protocol to use.
 Can either be 1, 2, or userdefined.
-If userdefined, the user needs to add a command to SSH called proxy:version (ie proxy:1) (default "1")
+If userdefined, the user needs to add a command to SSH called proxyproto:version (ie proxyproto:1) (default "1")
   -sish.redirectroot
         Whether or not to redirect the root domain (default true) -sish.redirectrootlocation string
         Where to redirect the root domain to (default "https://github.com/antoniomika/sish") -sish.subdomainlen int
-        The length of the random subdomain to generate (default 3) -sish.usegeodb
+        The length of the random subdomain to generate (default 3) -sish.tcpalias
+        Whether or not to allow the use of TCP aliasing -sish.usegeodb
         Whether or not to use the maxmind geodb -sish.verifyorigin
         Whether or not to verify origin on websocket connection (default true) -sish.verifyssl
-        Whether or not to verify SSL on proxy connection (default true) -sish.whitelistedcountries string
+        Whether or not to verify SSL on proxy connection (default true) -sish.version
+        Print version and exit -sish.whitelistedcountries string
         A comma separated list of whitelisted countries -sish.whitelistedips string